Michael Vick: Retirement

 In 2016, Vick announced he would play one more season in the NFL.
 However, after not signing with a team all season, he officially announced his retirement from professional football on February 3, 2017.
 On June 12, 2017, Vick retired as an Atlanta Falcon.

 Post-NFL career

-On June 28, 2017, Vick began participating in the newly-formed American Flag Football League, serving as captain of Team Vick.
+On June 28, 2017, Vick began participating in the newly formed American Flag Football League, serving as captain of Team Vick.
 The following year, he captained the Roadrunners, who ultimately lost to Chad Johnson's team in the AFFL semifinal 26–13.

-During their 2017 training camp, Vick joined his former coach Andy Reid as a coaching intern with the Kansas City Chiefs after stating his previous interest in coaching.

-After the Chiefs concluded their 2017 training camp, he become an NFL analyst on Fox NFL Kickoff on FS1.